-Body mass index (BMI), calculated as weight (kg) divided by height squared (m2), has been shown to correlate strongly with adiposity in adults^{34,35} and children.^{4,36,37} It is the key measure of overweight and obesity used in this chapter.
-The decision to use BMI is supported by recommendations made by the International Obesity Task Force, which concluded that BMI is a reasonable measure of body adiposity in children.38 As in previous HSE reports, children's overweight and obesity prevalence and trends have been produced using the UK National BMI centiles classification.^{39,40} This classification was used to produce obesity trend estimates in the Chief Medical Officer's 2002 Annual Report.41
+Body mass index (BMI), calculated as weight (kg) divided by height squared (m), has been shown to correlate strongly with adiposity in adults and children.
+It is the key measure of overweight and obesity used in this chapter.
+The decision to use BMI is supported by recommendations made by the International Obesity Task Force, which concluded that BMI is a reasonable measure of body adiposity in children.
+As in previous HSE reports, children's overweight and obesity prevalence and trends have been produced using the UK National BMI centiles classification.
+This classification was used to produce obesity trend estimates in the Chief Medical Officer's 2002 Annual Report.

 Different growth patterns among boys and girls at each age means that a universal categorisation cannot be used to define childhood overweight and obesity.
-Overweight and obesity prevalence for children aged 2-15 is therefore estimated using the exact age (categorised in 6 month bands) and the sex-specific UK National BMI centiles classification. ^{42,43} This classification gives the BMI threshold for each age above which a child is considered overweight or obese.
+Overweight and obesity prevalence for children aged 2-15 is therefore estimated using the exact age (categorised in six month bands) and the sex-specific UK National BMI centiles classification.
+This classification gives the BMI threshold for each age above which a child is considered overweight or obese.
 The classification estimates were produced by calculating the proportion of boys and girls who were at or above the 85th (overweight) or 95th (obese) BMI centiles of the 1990 reference population.